Associate Director, Policy & Advocacy

 - Monthly stipend for mobile phone usage

-- 5 Paid Sick Days, immediately available
+- Up to 5 Paid Sick Days (prorated to the start date) immediately available

-- Paid Federal Holidays and Winter Holiday (Office closed 12/24– 12/31)
+- Paid Federal Holidays and Winter Holiday (Office closed 12/24– 2/31)

-- Flextime and remote work are available
+- Flextime and hybrid, in-office/remote work available